diefenbach/django-lfs/docs/user/catalog/products.rst

 -------

 This is the default product of LFS.
-Just enter the appropriate data, set it to active and the product is ready vor sale.
+Just enter the appropriate data, set it to active and the product is ready for sale.

 .. _product-product-with-variant-label: